masikol/preprocess16S/README.md

 Script "preprocess_16S" preprocesses reads from 16S regions of rDNA.
 It works with Illumina pair-end reads.

-Exactly: it detects and removes reads, that came from other sample (aka "cross-talks"), relying on the information,
+More precisely, it detects and removes reads, that came from other sample (aka "cross-talks"), relying on the information,
     whether there are PCR primer sequences in these reads or not.
 If required primer sequence is found in a read, therefore, it is a read from 16S rDNA and we need it.